z3y/XatlasLightmap/README.md

 Model reimports are currently not detected, the mesh data will need to be updated each time a mesh changes or it will look completely broken in the editor.

+Since the packing is so efficient and the padding gets applied correctly most shaders will have slight bleeding at 2px, it is recommended to use a centroid interpolator for the lightmap uv.

 Breaks GPU instancing

 Sponza: